If you require a 30 minute consultation , call 01502 532 700 or 'APPLY NOW'

 Commercial conveyancing involves the legal transfer of property ownership for business purposes.
 Our services include property acquisition, lease agreements, and due diligence to ensure compliance with legal requirements.

-Typically, the conveyancing process takes between 6 to 12, depending on the complexity of the transaction and any potential issues that may arise.
+Typically, the conveyancing process takes between 6 to 12 months, depending on the complexity of the transaction and any potential issues that may arise.
 We are committed to providing clear communication and support throughout the entire process to facilitate a smooth transaction.

 Caroline Riley Chartered Legal Executive